WCAG Standards Basics

 7 Key WCAG Rules Every Designer Must Know

-Rule 1: Color Contrast - The Most Commonly Ignored Issue
+Rule 1: Color Contrast - The Most Commonly Ignored Problem

 • WebAIM Contrast Checker (free)